Kazakhstan travel guide

 Read best practice when travelling with medicines on TravelHealthPro.

-Basic medications such as aspirin are available without a prescription.
-For prescription medication you will need a valid prescription either from a local doctor or your UK prescription translated into Kazakh or Russian.
+If you need prescription medication while in Kazakhstan, you will need a valid prescription either from a local doctor or your UK prescription translated into Kazakh or Russian.
 Medications often come under different brand names, so ask for the drug’s generic name.
 If they are not available locally, it may be possible to get drugs to be couriered through a private clinic, for example, International SOS clinic.

-Healthcare facilities in Kazakhstan
+Healthcare in Kazakhstan

 The medical facilities in Kazakhstan are not as advanced as in the UK.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of medical treatment or evacuation by air ambulance and repatriation.
-Medical personnel do not typically speak English.
+Medical staff do not typically speak English.

 There is also guidance on healthcare if you’re living in Kazakhstan.